Indigenous Honor & Land Taxes for Foundations

 Please also see these related resources from allied organizations:

 No amount of money will undo the damage caused by colonization, land theft and attempted genocide; bring back the lost lives; or erase the centuries of suffering that Indigenous people have endured.
-Paying Shuumi Land Tax is one step in a long-term process of healing and repair in which philanthropy can play an important role, in proportion to the resources and power that our sector directs.
+Paying Indigenous Honor & Land Taxes is one step in a long-term process of healing and repair in which philanthropy can play an important role, in proportion to the resources and power that our sector directs.